 We start out by asking how work is possible.
 We all know it occurs, but what is it about nature that allows human beings to engage in productive activity?
-What, if anything, is the relationship between work as understood by classical physics and work as understood by the classical economists?
+What, if

-&lt;sup>1 For a discussion of this see Grossman (1977: 43-6).
+1 For a discussion of this see Grossman (1977: 43-6).

-We are aware that such models are not definitive, only suggestive.
+2 We are aware that such models are not definitive, only suggestive.
 You can demonstrate that observed phenomena are not inconsistent with the logically computable consequences of your model.
 You do not know whether your model is minimal in the sense that there is no lower complexity model that could adequately reproduce the same results.
 But it does tell you that a more complex model is not needed.